PeterCamilleri/minitest_visible/README.md

 of boilerplate stuff as it is.
 The template folder has the file xyzzy_test.rb which is my template for creating test files.
 Copy, rename and use as you wish.

+## Compatibility

+The API of this gem is new compared to how it was under versions before 0.1.0.
+Code using the older API will continue to work and tests will not suddenly break (at least not due to minitest_visible).
+However, test files using the obsolete API will now generate the following warning:

+    The track method is deprecated.
+Use include MinitestVisible instead.

 ## Contributing

 1. Fork it